 If the school is oversubscribed, the following criteria will be used to determine the allocation of places.
 In the event of over subscription within any particular category, within each of the criteria, priority will be given to the child who lives closest to the school.
-Distance is measured from the child's home to the entrance of the school (reception) in a straight line (as the crow flies) calculated using 'Google Maps Distance Calculator'.
+Distance is measured from the child's home to the entrance of the school (reception) in a straight line (as the crow flies) determined by Ordnance Survey Data, using the Nottinghamshire County Council's computerised distance measuring software.
 For an explanation of how a child's home will be determined refer to the Notes section below.

-Looked after children and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+1. Looked after children and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
 Previously looked after children are children who were looked after but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order).'